 People love their dogs and often treat them like part of the family.
-However, although dogs can be wonderful companions, dog bites cause a large number of injuries, hospitalizations, reconstructive surgeries and deaths in the United States.
+Although dogs can be wonderful companions, dog bites cause a large number of injuries, hospitalizations, reconstructive surgeries and deaths in the US.

-If a dog bite victim meets the requirements to prove liability, the victim is entitled to be compensated for the following representative list of damages, including, but not limited to, medical expenses, estimated costs for future medical care, counseling costs, lost wages, cost to replace damaged or destroyed personal property, and pain and suffering.
+If a dog bite victim meets the requirements to prove liability, the victim is entitled to be compensated for the following representative list of damages, including, but not limited to:

-At Fleming & Monroe, PLC, we are dedicated to helping our dog bite injury clients find healing, navigate the complexities of insurance and Arizona law, and obtain reparation for their injuries.
+At Fleming & Monroe, we’re dedicated to helping our dog bite injury clients find healing, navigate the complexities of insurance and Arizona law and obtain reparation for their injuries.
 We are committed to working with you, side-by-side, with your dog bite injury claims.
-If you, or somebody you know, has been injured by another’s dog, contact Fleming & Monroe, PLC today. #fmlawazlegaltips